-Leaders must recognise and reinforce a healthy, balanced and safe working environment across three key tiers: mind, body and purpose.
-It is, says Deloitte, only through carefully balancing these three elements that employees can realise their full potential in the workplace.
+Leaders must recognize and reinforce a healthy, balanced and safe working environment across three key tiers: mind, body, and purpose.
+It is, says Deloitte, only through carefully balancing these three elements that employees can realize their full potential in the workplace.

 Workers are offered gym and fitness classes, ergonomic environment options, massage and therapy sessions, extensive wellness programmes, and more.

 The idea of motivating your employees to work by telling them they don’t have to can seem odd.
 Netflix prefers to avoid conventional policies and rules in order to encourage its employees’ wellbeing, fulfillment at work and creative spirit.